 2 tablespoons olive oil

-3. Loosen the skin of the chicken, and rub the butter mixture underneath the skin, over the breast and legs.
+- Loosen the skin of the chicken and rub the butter mixture underneath the skin, over the breast and legs.
 Rub the skin of the chicken with garlic powder, salt, and pepper.
 Place the reserved herbs into the cavity of the chicken, and place breast-side-down onto a roasting pan.

-4. Roast in the preheated oven 30 minutes, then turn chicken breast-side-up, and continue baking until no longer pink at the bone and the juices run clear, about 20 minutes more.
-An instant-read thermometer inserted into the thickest part of the thigh, near the bone should read 180 degrees F (82 degrees C).
+- Roast in the preheated oven for 30 minutes, then turn the chicken breast-side-up, and continue baking until no longer pink at the bone and the juices run clear, about 20 minutes more.
+An instant-read thermometer inserted into the thickest part of the thigh, near the bone, should read 180°F (82°C).

-We hope that this article can be of help to you and your research about lemon balm, its uses, benefits, and recipes that you can cook with it.
+We hope this article helps you learn more about lemon balm, its uses, benefits, and recipes.
 Check out our Bottle Garden Kit so you can start growing your own herb plants at home.

 There are no comments for this article.
 Be the first one to leave a message!